tudorpintea999/eclipse-program-library/docs/src/confidential-token/deep-dive/overview.md

 We note that this overview exists mainly to provide the design intuition behind the underlying cryptography that is used in the confidential extension.
-Some of the description of the protocol in the overview could differ from the actual implementation.
-We refer to the subsequent subsections, the [source code](https://github.com/solana-labs/solana-program-library), and the documentations within for the precise details of the underlying cryptography.
+Some of the descriptions of the protocol in the overview could differ from the actual implementation.
+We refer to the subsequent subsections, the [source code](https://github.com/solana-labs/solana-program-library), and the documentation within for the precise details of the underlying cryptography.

 ## Tokens with Encryption and Proofs